6 Steps to Automating Onboarding for Employees

 • Large Numbers of New Employees Quitting

 Haphazard onboarding may result in inconsistent negative first impressions, depending on who is involved and what data or information is conveyed.
-Some new hires may be overburdened with information, resulting in an unclear understanding of their job, the company’s expectations of them, and how they can fit into the bigger image.
+Some new hires may be overburdened with information, resulting in an unclear understanding of their job, the company’s expectations, and how they can fit into the bigger image.
 Often, vital steps are overlooked, resulting in uncertainty and knowledge gaps that will cause them to quit their jobs.

-Automating Onboarding: A Step by Step Guide
+Automating Onboarding: A Step-by-Step Guide

 Automating Onboarding for Employees